yippiez/espgate/README.md

 # Installation
-Download espgate.ino and iplookup.h from this repo install netfilter library from [espnetfilter](https://github.com/yippiez/esp-netfilter) and put them in the same directory as your espgate.ino. then you can use the Arduino IDE to compile and flash your code.
+Download espgate.ino and iplookup.h from this repo install netfilter library from [espnetfilter](https://github.com/yippiez/esp-netfilter) and put the netif library and iplookup.h in the same directory as your espgate.ino. then you can use the Arduino IDE to compile and flash your code.